AthenaJS/athenajs/README.md

 This will install the necessary dependencies and configuration files to get you started working with AthenaJS using ES2015 and Webpack and create a development server on `http://127.0.0.1:8888`.

-You can then editing the file `js/main.js`.
+You can then edit the file `js/main.js`.

 **Manual Way**